better-js-logging/angular-logger/README.md

 ## Getting Started

-1. Add `logger` module as a dependency to your module:
+1. After installing, add `logger` module as a dependency to your module:

    ```javascript
    angular.module('YourModule', ['logger'])